Located in the City of Onkaparinga, Aldinga has been through a strong period of growth and is now a thriving township with increasing housing demand.

 Renewal SA is committed to ensuring key stakeholders, including the community are engaged as part of the planning process, and have already engaged extensively in relation to the Aldinga Deferred Urban Land Structure Plan and the Aldinga Suburban Neighbourhood Development Plan Amendment (DPA).

-The Structure Plan has been prepared in line with the principles of the new Community Engagement Charter developed for and overseen by the State Planning Commission.
+The Structure Plan which was managed by Renewal SA and preceded the DPA engagement, was prepared in line with the principles of the new Community Engagement Charter developed for and overseen by the State Planning Commission.

 Preliminary Structure Plan

 On 5 March 2019, a briefing and workshop session was held with a wide range of local community groups and organisations in the lead up to broader community consultation on the Preliminary Structure Plan.

 On 25 and 28 May 2019, community drop-in sessions were held to provide locals the opportunity to review and provide feedback on the Draft Structure Plan, as well as engage directly with Renewal SA and planning consultants Fyfe.

 This program is indicative only and subject to change.

 Preliminary structure plan